Adhalianna/ricing-gtr/README.md

 # ricing-gtr
 An xfce + bspwm desktop (with two session to choose from) based on Manjaro xfce version for a particular person moving to linux who likes GT-R cars.
-Since there are many changes to packages, this more of an Manjaro-based OS plan rather than a simple rice.
+Since there are many changes in packages, this more of an Manjaro-based OS plan rather than a simple rice.

 # Project goals
 - make as many idiot proof comments in configs as possible